 - Arguably, one of the best parts of cosplaying an original character is the liberty of having to create anything that you want.
 There is no limitation set for you on how you can design and showcase your costume as it is a character of your own creation.

 Even as you have started the process of making your character’s costume, you still have the freedom to add or remove some details from your design.
 So, be as flexible and creative as you can be in designing your OC.

 - Cosplay and showcase your OC proudly.

 What better way to showcase your talent in creating your original character than to cosplay it with pride and confidence?
-Despite the common debate that circles around cosplaying an OC during conventions or even online, it shouldn’t stop you from cosplaying an OC when you feel like it.
-There is still the factor of creativity and artistry as well as the time and effort you have given into creating your OC.
+Although there is a bit of a debate regarding cosplaying an OC, that shouldn’t discourage you from cosplaying an OC.
+People put a lot of time and effort into creating their OCs, so cosplay them with pride.

 Besides, even if someone cosplays an already existing character, it’s no guarantee that everyone will recognize and identify them.
 So, cosplay your original character as freely and confidently as you can and showcase your creativity with pride as cosplaying is not just about portraying popular characters.
 It is also about being able to show your creative and artistic side.